AnimaRain/ShootAR/docs/contributing.md

 of the code in a clear manner.
 Break up the problem at task in as many smaller parts as you see fit!
 Consider those smaller parts your milestones.
 When a milestone is reached, commit your changes.

-Read this very well–written [guide by Chris Beams](https://chris.beams.io/posts/git-commit/) on how to write good commits.
+Read this very wellâ€“written [guide by Chris Beams](https://chris.beams.io/posts/git-commit/) on how to write good commits.

 Follow the classic style of writing a commit: i) a brief summary of what was changed, ii) an empty line iii) followed by a more